 - A. If an examiner determines that a suitable for comparison print lacks sufficient reliable information such that an identification decision to any source would not be considered possible, and the print(s) has been previously reported, the examiner will do the following: - 1.
 For a suitable for comparison print(s) (or claimed print) that has been reported, expanded analysis documentation and supervisory approval is required (e.g., digital markups). - 2.
 For a print(s) that has been reported as of value, supervisory approval is required. - B. In addition, if the print(s) had been previously reported by another examiner currently employed in the FBI Laboratory Friction Ridge Discipline, changes in analysis will be handled as follows: - 1.
 Uncompared print(s) and print(s) previously reported as latent inconclusive will require a discussion with the original examiner. - 2.
 The discussion and conclusion will be noted in the FBI Laboratory file. - 3.
-The previous report will be revised as needed. - 4.
-The change will not be addressed by the LAB-200 and the FRD-502 as the change would not fall under the conditions of those documents. - 5.
-Prints with any other reported conclusion (e.g., identified, excluded, known inconclusive, or automated search results) will require disagreement resolution with the original examiner. - 6.
-The previous report will be revised as needed. - C. If the original examiner is no longer employed in the FBI Laboratory Friction Ridge Discipline, no disagreement discussions will occur. - 1.
-The previous report will be revised as needed. - D. If an examiner determines that a not suitable for comparison print should now be suitable for comparison, no additional measures will be taken. - 1.
-The change will not be addressed by the LAB-200 and the FRD-502 as the change would not fall under the conditions of those documents.
+The change will not be addressed by the FBI Laboratory Operations Manual and the Disagreements and Scientific Review Board in Casework document as the change would not fall under the conditions of those documents. - 4.
+Prints with any other reported conclusion (e.g., identified, excluded, known inconclusive, or automated search results) will require disagreement resolution with the original examiner. - 5.
+Relevant communications of results will be revised as needed. - C. If the original examiner is no longer employed in the FBI Laboratory Friction Ridge Discipline, no disagreement discussions will occur. - 1.
+Relevant communications of results will be revised as needed. - D. If an examiner determines that a not suitable for comparison print should now be suitable for comparison, no additional measures will be taken. - 1.
+The change will not be addressed by the FBI Laboratory Operations Manual and the Disagreements and Scientific Review Board in Casework document as the change would not fall under the conditions of those documents.